lenayee7/MyFaveRestaurant/README.md

 ## My Favorite Restaurant
+A Rapid Prototype using a Firebase database & Angular on the frontend.

 ####Overview
 We all use Yelp and love to eat good food.
-Share one of your fave places; beacuse you care!
+Share one of your fave places by adding your favorite restaurant; beacause you care!

 ###Technologies Used:
 * Jquery